CONTINUE YOUR STUDIES IN AMENITY HORTICULTURE

 -

-Political: Policies decided by different groups define the landscape, be it urban or rural.
-They can be out of consent, or imposed.
+Political: Policies that are decided by different groups define the landscape, whether urban or rural.
+They can decided through mutual consent, or imposed.
 They can be of local scope, or international.
-In general the tendency now is to have consensus though, as democratic values are promoted as a valuable political regime in many countries of the world and globalisation becomes increasingly dominant.
-Fortunately, with those also come sustainability principles which promote community participation.
+In general the tendency now is to have consensus though, as democratic values are promoted as a valuable political regime in many countries of the world as globalisation becomes increasingly dominant.
+Fortunately, with that also comes sustainability principles which promote community participation.

 -